 How Marketing Attribution Reports Can Help

-In general, attribution reporting can help you answer the following questions about how your campaigns are performing:
+In general, marketing attribution reporting can help you answer the following questions about how your campaigns are performing:

 What Are the Most Common Paths to Conversion?